One phone, two numbers: 2degrees introduces eSIMs

-2degrees has enabled a new feature today - electronic SIM cards or eSIMs, which replace a physical SIM card and allow one phone, iPad or smart watch to hold two or more mobile plans, each with its own number.
+2degrees has enabled a new feature today - electronic SIM cards or eSIMs, which replace the role of a physical SIM card and allow one phone, iPad or smart watch to hold two mobile plans, each with its own number.

 You could use one account for personal use, and one for work, or one for a local account and one you use when roaming overseas.
 2degrees says an eSIM can also be used for its service while your physical SIM card remains on a Spark or Vodafone NZ account.